kovanostra/message-passing-neural-network/README.md

 tox
 ```

-### 10. Run the code using docker
+### 11. Run the code using docker
 The model can be run from inside a docker container (currently cpu only).
 To do so please execute the following shell script:
 ```
-. grid-search-docker.sh
+. docker-grid-search.sh
 ```

 The grid-search-docker.sh will: